Modern Slavery Statement

 Supplier adherence to our values

-In addition, all suppliers that accept our terms and conditions are required to comply with all applicable laws, including the Modern Slavery Act 2015.
+In addition, all suppliers that accept our standard terms and conditions of purchase are required to comply with all applicable laws, including the Modern Slavery Act 2015.
 Again, any refusal to do so would result in an immediate disqualification and the supplier would either not be onboarded, or if already set-up, placed on hold preventing any further business transactions with them.

 Training